gonodono/glancet/README.md

 Glance since it's all been abstracted away.

-`GlanceModifier.remoteAdapter` works around this by passing the adapter data to a function that's been inserted into Glance's bytecode where the parent `RemoteViews` can be accessed and modified directly.
+`GlanceModifier.remoteAdapter` works around this by passing the adapter data to a function that's been injected into Glance's bytecode where the parent `RemoteViews` can be accessed and modified directly.

 ### Example